William-Shaw32/Image-Classification-Pipeline/README.md

 - Training and evaluation of multiple modeling approaches
 - Comparative analysis of model performance across different techniques

-This project was developed in an academic setting as part of an artificial intelligence course Below are some instructions for running the different modules of the project:
+This project was developed in an academic setting as part of an artificial intelligence course.
+Below are some instructions for running the different modules of the project:
 - This project uses a standard venv virtual environment with python version 3.12.3
 - In order to run all the tests and get the evaluation table run the TestAll.py file